Molesmalo/StarWarsMod4AirMash/Features.md

 ### Respawn shortcuts in Spectator

 When spectating, you can now respawn pressing `1`, `2`, `3`, `4` or `5` for the different ships.

+### Spectate when CTF match begins

+If you were in spectator mode just before a new match begins, and you don't press any key after the respawn, you now go back to spectator mode automatically.

 <br><br>